Skip to content

 const data = { currency: { coins: 100 }, level: 5 };

-const result = balancy.formatDataTemplate(template, data);
+const result = await balancy.formatDataTemplate(template, data);

 // Returns: "You have 100 coins and 5 level"